miaomiaoChen2025/miaomiaoChen2025.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Focusing on social media analysis and crisis informatics.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Assistant Professor</p>
+    <p>Center for Computational Communication Research/p>
+    <p>Jinan University</p>
+    <p>Guangzhou 511443, China</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: True # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: True# adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 4 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 0 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Miaomiao Chen (陈苗苗) is currently an assistant professor at the Ceter for Computational Communication Research, Jinan University, Guangzhou.
+She graduated from School of Information Management, Wuhan University with a bachelor’s degree and a PhD degree on Management, advised by [Lu An (安璐)](https://simjwz.whu.edu.cn/info/1050/4936.htm).

+Miaomiao Chen (陈苗苗) is currently an Assistant Professor at the Center for Computational Communication Research, Jinan University, Guangzhou.
+Her research intersts includes social media analysis, user behavior, crisis informatics, and  knowledge management.
+She have published 10+ papers in SSCI/CSSCI/EI-indexed journals such as Internet Research and Information Technology & People.

+She received both her Bachelor's and Ph.D. degrees in Management from the School of Information Management, Wuhan University, under the supervision of [Prof. Lu An (安璐)](https://simjwz.whu.edu.cn/info/1050/4936.htm).
+During her Ph.D. studies, she was funded by the China Scholarship Council (CSC) to conduct a joint training program at the Wee Kim Wee School of Communication and Information, Nanyang Technological University (Singapore), under the supervision of [Prof. Alton Chua](https://www.ntu.edu.sg/research/faculty-directory/detail/Alton-Chua-Yeow-Kuan).